dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 The <xref:Aspire.Hosting.OtlpConfigurationExtensions.WithOtlpExporter``1(Aspire.Hosting.ApplicationModel.IResourceBuilder{``0})> method is used to configure the OTLP exporter in the app host when adding various resources to the app model.
 This is called when adding project resources, Azure Functions resources, Node.js resources, and Python resources.

+When the app host is in run mode, the OTLP exporter is configured:

+- `OTEL_EXPORTER_OTLP_ENDPOINT` is assigned from the URL that was determined by the app host.
+- `OTEL_EXPORTER_OTLP_PROTOCOL` is assigned as `grpc` or `http/protobuf` based on the URL.

 #### App host launch settings

 These environment variables can be specified in the _launchSettings.json_ file.
 Consider the following example JSON file: